 During the subject interview, expect to be questioned about your family background, past experiences, health, use of alcohol or drugs, financial affairs, foreign travel, and other pertinent matters.
-Remember all these questions are asked for a purpose.
-The investigator is experienced in conducting these interviews.
-It is unlikely that anything you say will cause him or her shock or surprise.
-Be as candid as possible.
-The investigator will try to put you at ease if you become upset or uncomfortable.
+Be as candid as possible: It is unlikely that anything you say will cause the investigator to be shocked or surprised, and she will try to put you at ease if you become upset or uncomfortable.

-Subject interviews are an integral part of most PSIs conducted by DSS.
+Subject interviews are an integral part of most PSIs that DSS conducts.
 While your participation is completely voluntary, without the interview, DSS will be unable to conduct a thorough investigation on your background and an adjudicator may not be able to determine your suitability to access classified information or be assigned to a sensitive position or position of trust.
 As a result, you may be denied a security clearance or an appointment to a sensitive position.

 If you conceal information on your security form or during your subject interview, an adjudicator may determine that you are unreliable and dishonest.
-In fact, your clearance could be denied for withholding information or purposely lying, even though what you were seeking to conceal would not have resulted in an unfavorable clearance determination.
+In fact, your clearance could be denied for withholding information or purposely lying, even though the info you were seeking to conceal would not have resulted in an unfavorable determination.

 Even if you obtain a clearance or are assigned to a sensitive position or position of trust, the initial adjudicative decision could be overturned at a later date when it is revealed that you lied or concealed information during the PSI.
 Federal agencies generally fire or disqualify employees who have materially and deliberately falsified such information.
 In addition, if you knowingly and willfully make material false statements during a PSI, you may be subject to prosecution for violating Title 18, U.S. Code, section 1001.

-You can help DSS complete your PSI as quickly as possible by doing the following:
+You can help DSS complete your PSI as quickly as possible if you:

-- If You Are Going to Be Transferred To Another Duty Station, Inform Your Security Officer-If you expect to be transferred to another duty station in the same organization within 60 days, indicate the location and approximate arrival date on the EPSQ.
-This information is especially important if you become a subject of a Single Scoped Background Investigation (SSBI) or a SSBI periodic reinvestigation-required for a Top Secret clearance or access to Special Compartmented Information (SCI)-that requires you to be interviewed by a DSS investigator who is assigned to the local area of your duty station.
-If you learn of the transfer after submitting an EPSQ, please inform the security officer who processed your EPSQ so he or she can take the appropriate action.
-If a DSS investigator interviews you before you relocate, also inform him or her of your impending transfer.
+- If you are going to be transferred, inform your security officer.
+If you expect to be transferred to another duty station in the same organization within 60 days, indicate the location and approximate arrival date on the EPSQ.
+This information is especially important if you become a subject of a Single Scope Background Investigation (SSBI), or an SSBI periodic reinvestigation required for a Top Secret clearance, or access to Special Compartmented Information (SCI) that requires you to be interviewed by a DSS investigator who is assigned to the local area of your duty station.
+If you learn of the transfer after submitting an EPSQ, inform the security officer who processed your case.
+If a DSS investigator interviews you before you relocate, inform him of your impending transfer.